CoffeSiberian/truck-tools/README.md

 - [x] Fill all trucks fuel
 - [x] Create customized color license plate
 - [x] Save license plate data
-- [x] Set custom engines and transmission
+- [x] Set custom engines and transmission (Problem needs to be solved where some brand logo is floating)

 #### Profiles